 Kidney function can be tested through a basic blood test called Kidney function test (KFT) or Renal Function Test.

 - A blood test checks your GFR, which tells how well your kidneys are performing and filtering.
 GFR stands for glomerular filtration rate.

 - A urine test checks for protein and blood in the urine.

-Other tests which are used for further evaluation are
+Other tests that are used for further evaluation are

-- Sometimes, a CT Scan Whole Abdomen (Computerized Tomography Scan) with Contrast (for better and clearer images) is also done.
+- Sometimes, a CT Scan of the Whole Abdomen (Computerized Tomography Scan) with Contrast (for better and clearer images) is also done.

 - Ultrasound of the abdomen is done to check for any abnormalities in the size or position of the kidneys or for obstructions such as stones or tumors.